 Denmark is a popular tourist destination, offering quality cool climate wines, beautiful coastline and towering forests.
-The Munda Biddi Trail and Bibbulmun Track allow visitors and locals to experience the region’s wilderness through recreation activities.
+The Munda Biddi Trail and Bibbulmun Track pass through the Shire, and allow visitors and locals to experience the shire’s stunning wilderness.

 The Shire of Denmark stretches from the western boundary of the City of Albany to the Frankland River, bordering the South West region.
 The town of Denmark, 50km west of Albany, is the administrative centre of the Shire, and the smaller communities of Peaceful Bay and Nornalup lie further to the west.